fuzziqersoftware/newserv/README.md

     * Episode 3 card definitions (saved as .mnr files)
     * Episode 3 media updates (saved as .gvm, .bml, or .bin files)

 The remote server will probably try to assign you a Guild Card number that doesn't match the one you have on newserv.
-On PSO DC, PC and GC, the proxy server rewrites the commands in transit to make it look like the remote server assigned you the same Guild Card number as you have on newserv, but if the remote server has some external integrations (e.g. forum or Discord bots), they will use the Guild Card number that the remote server believes it has assigned to you.
+The proxy rewrites the commands in transit to make it look like the remote server assigned you the same Guild Card number as you have on newserv, but if the remote server has some external integrations (e.g. forum or Discord bots), they will use the Guild Card number that the remote server believes it has assigned to you.
 The number assigned by the remote server is shown to you when you first connect to the remote server, and you can retrieve it in lobbies or during games with the `$li` command.

-Some chat commands (see below) have the same basic function on the proxy server but have different effects or conditions.
+Some chat commands (see below) have the same basic function on the proxy but have different effects or conditions.
 In addition, there are some server shell commands that affect clients on the proxy (run `help` in the shell to see what they are).
 If there's only one proxy session open, the shell's proxy commands will affect that session.
-Otherwise, you'll have to specify which session to affect with the `on` prefix - to send a chat message in LinkedSession:17205AE4, for example, you would run `on 17205AE4 chat ...`.
+Otherwise, you'll have to specify which session to affect with the `on` prefix - to send a chat message in C-17's session, for example, you would run `on C-17 chat ...`.

 ## Chat commands

 newserv supports a variety of commands players can use by chatting in-game.
 Any chat message that begins with `$` is treated as a chat command.
 (If you actually want to send a chat message starting with `$`, type `$$` instead.)
 On the DC 11/2000 prototype, `@` is used instead of `$` for all chat commands, since `$` does not appear on the English virtual keyboard.

-Some commands only work on the game server and not on the proxy server.
+Some commands only work for clients not in proxy sessions.
 The chat commands are:

 * Information commands
     * `$li`: Show basic information about the lobby or game you're in.
-If you're on the proxy server, show information about your connection instead (remote Guild Card number, client ID, etc.).
+If you're on the proxy, show information about your connection instead (remote Guild Card number, client ID, etc.).
-    * `$si` (game server only): Show basic information about the server.
+    * `$si`: Show basic information about the server.
     * `$ping`: Show round-trip ping time from the server to you.
-On the proxy server, show the ping time from you to the proxy and from the proxy to the server.
+On the proxy, show the ping time from you to the proxy and from the proxy to the server.
-    * `$matcount` (game server only): Show how many of each type of material you've used.
+    * `$matcount` (non-proxy only): Show how many of each type of material you've used.
-    * `$killcount` (game server only): Show the kill count on your currently-equipped weapon.
+    * `$killcount` (non-proxy only): Show the kill count on your currently-equipped weapon.
 If you're in a game and not on BB, the value is only accurate at the time the item enters the game.
     * `$itemnotifs <mode>`: Enable item drop notification messages.
 If the game has private drops enabled, you will only see a notification if the dropped item is visible to you; you won't be notified of other players' drops.
 The modes are:
         * `off`: No notifications are shown.
         * `rare`: You are notified when a rare item drops.
         * `on`: You are notified when any item drops, except Meseta.
         * `every`: You are notified when any item drops, including Meseta.
     * `$announcerares`: Enable or disable announcements for your rare item finds.
 This determines whether rare items you find will be announced to the game and server, not whether you will see announcements for others finding rare items.
-    * `$what` (game server only): Show the type, name, and stats of the nearest item on the ground.
+    * `$what` (non-proxy only): Show the type, name, and stats of the nearest item on the ground.
-    * `$where` (game server only): Show your current floor number and coordinates.
+    * `$where`: Show your current floor number and coordinates.
 Mainly useful for debugging.
-    * `$qfread <field-name>` (game server only): Show the value of a quest counter in your player data.
+    * `$qfread <field-name>` (non-proxy only): Show the value of a quest counter in your player data.
 The field names are defined in config.json.

 * Debugging commands
-    * `$debug` (game server only): Enable or disable debug.
+    * `$debug`: Enable or disable debug.
 You need the DEBUG flag in your user account to use this command.
 Enabling debug does several things:
         * You'll see in-game messages from the server when you take some actions, like killing enemies, opening boxes, or flipping switches.
         * You'll see the rare seed value and floor variations when you join a game.
         * You'll be placed into the last available slot in lobbies and games instead of the first, unless you're joining a BB solo-mode game.
         * You'll be able to join games with any PSO version, not only those for which cross-version play is normally enabled.
 See the "Cross-version play" section above for details on this.
         * Most of the commands in this section are enabled.
 (A few of them are always enabled and don't require `$debug`.)
-    * `$whatobj` and `$whatene` (game server only): Tells you what the closest object or enemy spawn point is to your position, along with its coordinates and object or enemy ID.
+    * `$whatobj` and `$whatene` (non-proxy only): Tells you what the closest object or enemy spawn point is to your position, along with its coordinates and object or enemy ID.
 The full definition is also printed to the server's log.
 These commands can be used without `$debug` enabled.
-    * `$readmem <address>` (game server only): Read 4 bytes from the given address and show you the values.
+    * `$readmem <address>`: Read 4 bytes from the given address and show you the values.
-    * `$writemem <address> <data>` (game server only): Write data to the given address.
+    * `$writemem <address> <data>`: Write data to the given address.
 Data is not required to be any specific size.
-    * `$nativecall <address> [arg1 ...]` (game server only, GC only): Call a native function on your client.
+    * `$nativecall <address> [arg1 ...]` (GC only): Call a native function on your client.
 Only arguments passed in registers are supported; calling functions that take many arguments is not supported.
-    * `$quest <number>` (game server only): Load a quest by quest number.
+    * `$quest <number>` (non-proxy only): Load a quest by quest number.
 Can be used to load battle or challenge quests with only one player present. `$debug` is not required for this command if the specified quest has the AllowStartFromChatCommand field set in its metadata file.
     * `$qcall <function-id>`: Call a quest function on your client.
-    * `$qcheck <flag-num>` (game server only): Show the value of a quest flag.
+    * `$qcheck <flag-num>` (non-proxy only): Show the value of a quest flag.
 This command can be used without `$debug` enabled.
 If you're in a game, show the value of the flag in that game; if you're in the lobby, show the saved value of that quest flag for your character (BB only).
     * `$qset <flag-num>` or `$qclear <flag-num>`: Set or clear a quest flag for everyone in the game.
 If you're in the lobby and on BB, set or clear the saved value of a quest flag in your character file.
-    * `$qgread <flag-num>` (game server only): Show the value of a quest counter ("global flag").
+    * `$qgread <flag-num>` (non-proxy only): Show the value of a quest counter ("global flag").
 This command can be used without `$debug` enabled.
-    * `$qgwrite <flag-num> <value>` (game server only): Set the value of a quest counter ("global flag") for yourself.
+    * `$qgwrite <flag-num> <value>` (non-proxy only): Set the value of a quest counter ("global flag") for yourself.
     * `$qsync <reg-num> <value>`: Set a quest register's value for yourself only. `<reg-num>` should be either rXX (e.g. r60) or fXX (e.g. f60); if the latter, `<value>` is parsed as a floating-point value instead of as an integer.
     * `$qsyncall <reg-num> <value>`: Set a quest register's value for everyone in the game. `<reg-num>` should be either rXX (e.g. r60) or fXX (e.g. f60); if the latter, `<value>` is parsed as a floating-point value instead of as an integer.
     * `$swset [floor] <flag-num>` and `$swclear [floor] <flag-num>`: Set or clear a switch flag.
 If floor is not given, sets or clears the flag on your current floor.
     * `$swsetall`: Set all switch flags on your current floor.
 This unlocks all doors, disables all laser fences, triggers all light/poison switches, etc.
-    * `$gc` (game server only): Send your own Guild Card to yourself.
+    * `$gc` (non-proxy only): Send your own Guild Card to yourself.
     * `$sc <data>`: Send a command to yourself.
     * `$ss <data>`: Send a command to the remote server (if in a proxy session) or to the game server.
     * `$sb <data>`: Send a command to yourself, and to the remote server or game server.